Upper School Arts

 The Winter Play is a theatrical experience for students at Thayer who wish to strengthen their acting and performance skills in a more intimate ensemble setting.
 With a mixture of comedy, drama, classic and original plays, students have an opportunity to delve deeply into text and meaningfully connect with one another in performance.
 Recent productions include Twelfth Night, The Diary of Anne Frank,and Almost, Maine.

-New to Thayer Upper School in the spring of 2016, the spring musical is for those students who wish to study both classic and contemporary musical theater in an intense, highly concentrated workshop experience.
+The spring musical is for those students who wish to study both classic and contemporary musical theater in an intense, highly concentrated workshop experience.
 Enrollment priority is given to juniors and seniors, and those students with a serious desire to pursue musical theater at a pre-professional level.
 This production features a small ensemble (around 30 members) and will include works by Sondheim, Jason Robert Brown, Kander and Ebb, and other acclaimed writers and artists.